Steamboats of the Mississippi

 Steamboats played a major role in the 19th-century development of the Mississippi River and its tributaries, allowing practical large-scale transport of passengers and freight both up- and down-river.
-Using steam power, riverboats were developed during that time which could navigate in shallow waters as well as upriver against strong currents.
-After the development of railroads, passenger traffic gradually switched to this faster form of transportation, but steamboats continued to serve Mississippi River commerce into the early 20th century.
+Using steam power, riverboats were developed so that they could navigate in shallow waters as well as upriver against strong currents.
+After the development of railroads, passenger traffic gradually switched to this faster form of transportation, but steamboats continued to serve the Mississippi River commerce into the early 20th century.
 A small number of steamboats are still used for tourist excursions in the 21st century.

 Delta Queen at Paducah, Kentucky, 2007.